Hyperparathyroidism – Diagnosis, Symptoms, and Treatment

-Primary hyperparathyroidism is a medical condition characterized by elevated parathyroid hormone levels due to excessive synthesis and release by the parathyroid gland.
+Primary hyperparathyroidism is a medical condition characterized by elevated parathyroid hormone levels due to excessive synthesis and released by the parathyroid gland.
 This typically occurs in the setting of a parathyroid adenoma (tumor).
-The condition usually affects elderly people and is more commonly seen in women.
+The condition usually affects older people and is more commonly seen in women.
 Parathyroid hormone is critical for proper metabolism and homeostasis of calcium.
-Patients with hyperparathyroidism frequently develop elevated serum calcium levels (hypercalcemia) –in fact, most cases of the disease are detected incidentally with on laboratory tests showing hypercalcemia.
+Patients with hyperparathyroidism frequently develop elevated serum calcium levels (hypercalcemia).
+Most cases of the disease are detected incidentally, with laboratory tests showing hypercalcemia.

 Patients with significantly elevated parathyroid levels can develop features such as high blood pressure (hypertension), valvular calcifications, bone pain, abdominal pain, constipation, psychiatric symptoms, and kidney stones.

 Single parathyroid adenoma (tumor) is the most common cause of primary hyperparathyroidism.
 Other possible causes include multiple-gland hyperplasia, multiple adenomas, or parathyroid carcinoma.
 There appear to be critical proto-oncogenes and tumor suppressor genes implicated in the pathogenesis of parathyroid adenomas.